deavmi/homepage/content/blog/niknak_updates.md

 When progranming you tend to work with arrays a lot and depending on what you are doing you also may have to run a lot of algoritmns over said arrays, to either check them for elements, manipulate them and so forth.
-Therefore as time went on and I saw myself continuously re-implemting specific array routines I decided I should just put them all in one place; thus `niknaks.arrays` was born.
+Therefore as time went on and I saw myself continuously re-implementing specific array routines I decided I should just put them all in one place; thus `niknaks.arrays` was born.

 Some of these methods of interest are: